A-Ravioli/plus/design.md

 - Expo (for development and notifications)
 - React Native (for the mobile app framework)
 - Firebase (for authentication, database, and notifications) or alternative backend services
+- GlueStack UI for component library and theming system
-- UI Libraries (React Native Paper, etc.) for rapid UI development
+- Additional UI utilities as needed for specific features

 ## 7. Roadmap and Milestones